p1m-ortho/qs-global-ortho-search-queries/README.md

     * `edit=false`
     * Set `date` to the date of your editable records in the `yyyy-mm-dd` format
-    * Set `count` to the number of your editable records (should equal the number of records retrieved by the replicated search on the date of your editable records)
+    * Set `count` to the number of your editable records (should equal the number of records retrieved by the reproducible search on the date of your editable records)
     * Set `coreutils` to `false` if you are using the native GNU Bash; otherwise, set it to `true` if you are using the [CoreUtils](https://www.gnu.org/software/coreutils/) package
     * Other variables are irrelevant to successful compilation